-Shortly after the earthquake, it was suggested that Napier should be rebuilt in a definite style of architecture.
-The Daily Telegraph, in an editorial in to meet new building code requirements, and many remarked that the Spanish mission style would be followed.
+At the time the scheme was finalised, it was announced that, in the central business area, constructed, there were numerous reports in the Daily Telegraphhighlighting the design features of individual buildings.
+Most descriptions explained that the building concerned would be constructed that Napier should be rebuilt in a definite style of architecture.
+The Daily Telegraph, inan editorial in to meet new building code requirements, and many remarked that the Spanish mission style would be followed.

-April 1931, commented favourably and referred to Santa Barbara, which, after an earthquake, had adopted a Spanish style of architecture.
-Not only should Napier be a safe city, but it should also be "one that is in every way beautiful and should, for all time, be regarded as one of the show towns on New Zealand."
+April 1931, commented favourably and referred to Santa Barbara, which, after an earthquake, had adopted a Spanish style of architecture.Not only should Napier be a safe city, but it should also be "one that is in every way beautiful and should, for all time, be regarded as one of the show towns on New Zealand."
 (22 April 1931, p.4).
+In 1932, when many buildings were